-All permitted such activities regardless of permitted location shall not include, permit or involve materials from offsite locations.
 Appropriate precautions, safeguards and impact abatement measures to address noise, dust and other related impacts from such activities shall be identified and appropriate plans proposed for review and approval by the Commission.
 No such activities shall be permitted to occur within five-hundred (500) feet of any residential district or residential use.

-- Q. When the approved excavation and removal operations or either of them are completed, or when required by the Commission, the excavation area shall be restored in accordance with the approved plan.
-In no case will a permit be extended for more than a twelve (12) month period unless a substantial part of the area previously excavated has been properly graded and stabilized with approved landscaping. - (1) The top layer of topsoil for a depth of six inches shall be set aside on the premises and shall be re-spread in accordance with the approved contour lines within thirty (30) days following the expiration or revocation of the permit or completion of the work, whichever occurs earlier.
-In cases where onsite storage of such topsoil is not available, at the request of the applicant the Commission may permit off-site storage of topsoil. - (2) Within the sixty (60) days following the expiration or revocation of the permit or the completion of the changes in contour, the entire area disturbed from its natural state, including all truck access and other service roads, shall be suitably graded with suitable topsoil and landscaping as approved by the Commission so as to prevent soil erosion. - (3) All finished contours shall be established in accordance with the approved reclamation plan, or shall be a minimum of six (6) feet above any ledge or the natural water table, except in such cases where the original land condition showed ledge or water table at a depth of less than six (6) feet, in which case the existing conditions shall be maintained as a minimum or in a case where a pond or a lake has been approved.

-- R. No sign of any nature, other than customary traffic control, safety and trespassing signs, shall be posted or erected in connection with the operation granted approval under these Regulations. - S. The permittee shall provide engineering progress reports prepared by a Connecticut State licensed civil engineer on a quarterly basis.
-Additionally, the Commission may at any time during the permit duration require an engineering progress report from the permittee, to be made by a licensed civil engineer.
-If such report is not received by the Commission within thirty (30) days from the date of such request, the Commission may engage a professional engineer or land surveyor to determine compliance with the terms of this regulation and all expenses in connection therewith shall be paid by the permittee.
+- R. When the approved fills, excavation or removal operations are completed, or when required by the Commission, the property shall be restored in accordance with the approved plan.
+In no case will a permit be extended for more than a twelve (12) month period unless a substantial part of the disturbed area excavated has been properly graded and stabilized, including without limitation, with approved landscaping. - (1) The top layer of topsoil for a depth of six inches shall be set aside on the premises and shall be re-spread in accordance with the approved contour lines within thirty (30) days following the expiration or revocation of the permit or completion of the work, whichever occurs earlier.
+In cases where onsite storage of such topsoil is not available, at the request of the applicant the Commission may permit off-site storage of topsoil. - (2) Within the sixty (60) days following the expiration or revocation of the permit or the completion of the changes in contour, the entire area disturbed from its natural state, including all truck access and other service roads, shall be suitably graded with suitable topsoil and landscaping as approved by the Commission so as to prevent soil erosion. - (3) All finished contours shall be established in accordance with the approved reclamation plan, or shall be a minimum of six (6) feet above any ledge or the natural water table, except in such cases where the original land condition showed ledge or water table at a depth of less than six (6) feet, in which case the existing conditions shall be maintained as a minimum or in a case where a pond or a lake has been approved. - S. No sign of any nature, other than customary traffic control, safety and trespassing signs, shall be posted or erected in connection with the operation granted approval under these Regulations. - T. The permittee shall provide to the Commission with engineering progress reports prepared by a professional engineer licensed to practice in the State of Connecticut on a quarterly basis and further as requested by the Commission.
+If such report is not timely received by the Commission within thirty (30) days from the due date or request, the Commission may engage a professional engineer or land surveyor to determine compliance with the terms of these Regulations, and all expenses in connection therewith shall be paid by the permittee.